Current consumption of Fusion marine stereos:

-All marine stereos with 4 Amplified speaker outputs were tested with 4 speakers attached.
-No USB devices connected.
+All marine stereos with 4 amplified speaker outputs have been tested with 4 speakers attached and no USB devices connected.

-All measurements are average and so measurements on other production stereos may vary.
+All measurements are average, so measurements on other production stereos may vary.

-If you're new to FUSION or a infrequent user, this video will give you all the guidance you need to operate and get the most from your FUSION Marine Stereo.
+If you're new to FUSION or an infrequent user, this video will give you all the guidance you need to operate and get the most from your FUSION Marine Stereo.